nguyendinhthienloc/Sahur/notebooks/slides/Presentation.md

 - **`stats_analysis.py`**:  Automated Welch’s t-tests and Cohen’s d calculation.

 > **Why this matters:** Modular design allowed us to rapidly swap out metrics and upgrade the IRAL component without breaking the ingestion logic.

 ---

+# Engineering Highlights

+- **Deterministic preprocessing:** deterministic tokenization, seedable sharding, and cached parse outputs to avoid nondeterminism between runs.
+- **Failure isolation:** per-shard retries, timeouts, and DuckDB-based recovery for partial failures.
+- **Data contracts:** YAML-driven `metrics_config.yaml` enforces expected schema and sampling rules, enabling safe upgrades.
+- **Performance:** batch-parsing with `spaCy` and vectorized operations in `pandas`/`pyarrow` to process tens of thousands of documents efficiently.

+---

+# Reproducibility & Packaging

+- **Environment:** `requirements.txt` + `setup_environment.py` to pin versions and bootstrap the environment.
+- **Caching:** Parquet caches produced by `parse_and_cache.py` are canonical experiment inputs for metrics and plots.
+- **Artifacts:** All experiments export deterministic Parquet + PNG/SVG results that can be reproduced from the same inputs.

+---

+# Testing, CI & Quality Gates

+- **Unit tests:** `tests/` cover `metrics_core.py`, `ingest.py`, and `parse_and_cache.py` (run with `pytest`).
+- **Integration tests:** end-to-end pipeline run on small sample shards via `tests/test_pipeline_endtoend.py`.
+- **CI recommendations:** run `pytest`, linting, and a sample `parse_and_cache` job in CI to catch regressions early.

+---

+# APIs & Integration

+- Expose metrics as a lightweight API or microservice for downstream dashboards.
+- Provide a CLI in `src/cli.py` for reproducible experiment runs and targeted re-processing.
+- Bundle models/embeddings downloads (e.g., sentence-transformers) into the setup flow to reduce first-run friction.

+---

+# Performance & Scaling Notes

+- Horizontal scaling via topic-level sharding: each shard is an independent unit of work.
+- Use `multiprocessing` or Kubernetes jobs to parallelize `parse_and_cache.py` across cores/nodes.
+- Monitor memory for embedding steps (`sentence-transformers`) and prefer streaming/mini-batching.

+---

+# Roadmap & Next Steps (Engineering)

+1. Add a small HTTP server to expose metrics and visualizations for manual review.
+2. Add a reproducible Docker image and a minimal Helm chart for deployment to cluster.
+3. Add CI job to run a nightly sanity pipeline on a small representative sample.
+4. Expand unit tests for edge-case cleaning and nominalization lemma checks.

+---